standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 `PotentialCause.CauseCategory maps to suspectEntity.extension`

-This rule will create an extension named `CauseCategory` under AdverseEvent.suspectEntity.
+This mapping rule will create an extension named `CauseCategory` for AdverseEvent.suspectEntity.
 Note that rules such as this:

 `DetectionTime maps to extension`